mathjax/MathJax-test/web/docs/source/components.rst

   - ``font``: STIX, TeX or ImageTeX

   - ``nativeMathML``: for unit tests which do not specify the MathML engine, this option forces the use of the browser's native MathML.
+Use this option to test MathPlayer.

 - Test Suite configuration options